aocampo-hikru/emtec/README.md

-# WhatsApp AI Assistant – Support & Sales
+# WhatsApp AI SaaS
-Serverless on AWS ‧ Bedrock ‧ Twilio WhatsApp ‧ React Admin UI
+Serverless on AWS using Terraform.

 ---